 Deposit of Cash and Cash Equivalents

-All funds collected must be submitted to Accounting Services or, if directed by Accounting Services, deposited in the College bank account no later than:
+All funds collected must be submitted to Accounting Services or, if directed by Accounting Services, deposited in the College bank account at least weekly.

 - Each cash handling department should have written cash handling procedures in accordance with this policy.

 - Each cash handling department must have a provision and training in place for back-up employees for all cash handling activities.

 - Employee positions that require duties encompassing cash handling are required to provide a police check prior to the commencement of employment.